russross/blackfriday/mmark2rfc.md

     (#images-in-v2) for a treatment on how to deal with that.

 *   To group artworks and code blocks into figures, we need an extra syntax element.
-    [Scholary markdown] has a neat syntax
+    [Scholarly markdown] has a neat syntax
     for this.
 It uses a special section syntax and all images in that section become subfigures of a larger figure.
 Disadvantage of this syntax is that it can not be used in lists.
 Hence we we a quote like solution, just as asides and notes,